Academics Middle School

 Supervised Study

-This class is designed to allow students time to complete classwork assignments and prepare for tests during the school day.
+This class is designed for students to receive academic support.
+The first 40 minutes of Supervised Study include Reading and Math support.
+After this support, students may have an AVID Schoolwide lesson or students may be provided time to complete classwork assignments and prepare for tests.
 Students are in class with other students who may be able to collaborate with them and assist them with completing work.
 Students are expected to complete classwork or read.
 Students may not use this block for free time.
-Teachers will also work with students on academic preparation and study skills through our AVID Schoolwide model.